+2. Impact of IT on Inter-Organization Problems:

-1. Inter-Organization Problems: The most obvious impact of IT on inter-organization is perhaps the advent of telecommunication systems. telecommunication system can be defined as a means to the transmission of messages (in writing, images or sounds) between a sender and one or more distant receivers by means of wire, radio, optical or other electromagnetic systems.
-In this study, we are not interested the technical aspect telecommunication: instead we are presenting examples on how IT can change our daily management of human resources.
+The most obvious impact of IT on inter-organization is perhaps the advent of telecommunication systems.
+A telecommunication system can be defined as a means to the transmission of messages (in writing, images or sounds) between a sender and one or more distant receivers by means of wire, radio, optical or other electromagnetic systems.
+In this study, we are not interested in the technical aspect of telecommunication; instead we are presenting examples on how IT can change our daily management of human resources.